Spring 2006, New Jersey

 The Moral of The Story Is Not That P90X Saved My Life…

-Eventually, I was forced to confront the problems of my reality, slowly, consistently, and on my own terms.
+Eventually, I confronted the problems of my reality, slowly, consistently, and on my terms.

 I had to love myself first.

-I had to congratulate myself on the days that life moved forward flawlessly and I had to forgive myself on the days where I just didn’t do enough.
+I had to congratulate myself on the days that life moved forward flawlessly, and I had to forgive myself on the days where I didn’t do enough.

 That’s why, in 2009, I became a personal trainer.